Serve on the PAGE Board to help guide the direction and focus of your state association while making an impact in the

 - Statement of Candidacy (100 words maximum).
 The PAGE board reserves the right to edit any Statement of Candidacy to meet space requirements.

 Please read the candidate qualifications and the responsibilities below before completing your online application.
 Successful candidates may serve up to a three year term.

 The following are the preferred qualifications that will be evaluated by the PAGE board:

 - Participation in and support of PAGE.
 Criteria for consideration include:

-- Nominee must be a PAGE member in good standing
+- Applicant must be a PAGE member in good standing

 - PAGE conference attendance